wurmreem/dbus-shelly-2pmPlus-pvinverter/README.md

 The Plus Shellys are Shelly gen 2 and they are different to the old round formed Shelly 1 PM.
 Both types are supported, and it can be set in the config file.
-Integrate Shelly 1PM (PLUS) into Victron Energies Venus OS
+Integrate Shelly 1PM (PLUS) into Victron Energies Venus OS Logfile ist not set in the config by default because of potetial issues with file size in case of long time disconnects.
+To enalbe logging just name a log file in the config.ini

 ## Purpose